Carlos Santos (boxer): Boxing career

 Having lost his condition as an undefeated boxer, Santos returned to Italy, where he won four more bouts, three of them by knockout.
 After winning four additional fights, Santos had a second chance at becoming world champion.
 When he faced Mark Medal, a New York native who is also Puerto Rican, Santos became the first Puerto Rican boxer to face two Puerto Ricans in world championship fights.
 On November 2, 1984, at New York's Madison Square Garden and with Gómez among his fans, Santos dropped Medal in the first round, recuperated himself from a fourteenth round knockdown and became the IBF world Jr. Middleweight champion by beating Medal with a fifteen-round unanimous decision.

 Santos retained the title on his first defense, outpointing Louis Acaries over 15 rounds on June 1, 1985 in Paris, France.
 A proposed second defense against Davey Moore was within days of taking place; Moore got injured and the fight never took place.
 Santos had to await little more than one year for his next fight.

 On June 4, 1986, Santos defended his title for the second time, against Buster Drayton in East Rutherford, New Jersey.
 Santos lost the title by a fifteen-round majority decision.

 On September 6, Santos was scheduled to meet another Jr. Middleweight.
 For an unknown reason, his rival did not show up,.
 The boxing undercard was being televised live across Puerto Rico, and a Heavyweight boxer, Melvin Epps, was brought in as a substitute.
 Santos, giving Epps more than 40 pounds and a considerable difference in height advantage, won the fight by a first-round knockout.
 On his next fight, Santos faced former world Welterweight champion Donald Curry for the USBA's regional Jr. Middleweight title at the Caesars Palace on the Las Vegas Strip.
 Santos was disqualified in the fifth round of his last major fight.

 Santos won his last six fights, one of them in Casablanca, Morocco.
 On October 30, 1991, he beat Brinatty Maquilon by a ten-round decision in San Juan, announcing his retirement after that bout.

-Carlos Santos had 40 wins and 3 losses in 43 fights, with 27 wins by knockout.
-He never lost a fight by knockout himself.